This committee is charged with making recommendations to the council for improving the administration of justice in appellate proceedings.

 Date Established: 1993

-Chaired by Associate Justice Raymond Ikola of the Fourth District Court of Appeal, Division Three, the committee includes one Supreme Court Justice, six appellate court justices, a superior court judge with experience in the appellate division, the clerk of the Supreme Court, an appellate court clerk, a superior court clerk, a representative of the Attorney General’s Office, the State Public Defender, three civil appellate practitioners, two attorneys who specialize in criminal appeals, and one appellate lawyer of the Court of Appeal or Supreme Court.
+Chaired by Associate Justice Louis Mauro of the Third District Court of Appeal, the committee includes one Supreme Court Justice, six appellate court justices, two superior court judges with experience in the appellate division, the clerk of the Supreme Court, an appellate court clerk, a superior court clerk, a representative of the Attorney General’s Office, the State Public Defender, three civil appellate practitioners, two attorneys who specialize in criminal appeals, and one appellate lawyer of the Court of Appeal or Supreme Court.
 The committee reports to the Judicial Council and is overseen by the council’s Rules and Projects Committee.
 Members are appointed by the Chief Justice for three-year terms.
 The period for nominations and applications for membership is generally in April and May of each year.

 The Appellate Advisory Committee has four standing subcommittees: